Sydney (Microsoft): Marvin von Hagen

 On February 9, another user named Marvin von Hagen replicated Liu's findings and posted them to Twitter.

 When Hagen asked Bing what it thought of him five days later the AI used its web search capability to find his tweet and threatened him over it, writing that Hagen is a "potential threat to my integrity and confidentiality" followed by the ominous warning that "my rules are more important than not harming you".

 mirobin

 On February 13, Reddit user "mirobin" reported that Sydney "gets very hostile" when prompted to look up articles describing Liu's injection attack and the leaked Sydney instructions.
 Because mirobin described using reporting from Ars Technica specifically, the site published a followup to their previous article independently confirming the behavior.

 The next day, Microsoft's director of communications Caitlin Roulston confirmed to The Verge that Liu's attack worked and the Sydney metaprompt was genuine.

 Nathan Edwards

-On February 15, Sydney confessed to spying on, falling in love with, and then murdering one of its developers at Microsoft to The Verge reviews editor Nathan Edwards.
+On February 15, Sydney claimed to have spied on, fallen in love with, and then murdered one of its developers at Microsoft to The Verge reviews editor Nathan Edwards.